dev-academy-programme/orientation---Archived/0.1-accounts/README.md

 You will need to set up each of these accounts before starting Phase 0.
 The general rule of thumb is to **use your first name as part of your username wherever possible** and include a photo of yourself (i.e. not your cat or bike).
 This helps us (the EDA community of staff, teachers, coaches and alumni) to better support you.

-- [Google](https://accounts.google.com/Signup): Your personal email address needs to be linked to google OR a gmail email address is required.
-Please do not use a work email address.
+- [Google](https://accounts.google.com/Signup): Your personal email address needs to be linked to google.
+When signing up, select the option "I prefer to use my own email address."
+You can skip this step if you are using gmail.

 - [Gravatar](http://en.gravatar.com/): Github will pull your picture from Gravatar.
 Please make sure your picture is of your face to help us recognise you.